 Can you combine ferulic acid with other skincare ingredients?

 Figuring out which potent skincare ingredients can be safely combined can be confusing.
 In general, it’s safe to pair ferulic acid with other antioxidants: together with vitamins C and E, it forms an all-star trio.
 Hyaluronic acid and niacinamide are fairly safe bets, too.
 It’s a good idea to perform a patch test first if using ferulic acid conjunction with retinoids, AHA’s and BHA’s.

 Where can you find ferulic acid?

 Because it works best when given time to absorb into skin, ferulic acid is typically added to serums and creams.
-Dr. Sandra Lee, aka Dr. Pimple Popper, formulated SLMD Skincare Bright Future Vitamin C Serum with a super blend of gold standard antioxidants (including ascorbic acid, niacinamide, ferulic acid), and hyaluronic acid that visibly plumps and firms, and minimizes the appearance of pores, wrinkles, and dark spots.
+Dr. Sandra Lee, aka Dr. Pimple Popper, formulated SLMD Bright Future Vitamin C Serum with a super blend of gold standard antioxidants (including ascorbic acid, niacinamide, ferulic acid), and hyaluronic acid that visibly plumps and firms, and minimizes the appearance of pores, wrinkles, and dark spots.

 Dr. Lee’s last word

 When we’re talking about antioxidants, vitamin C tends to get top billing.
 But if ascorbic acid is the superstar, ferulic acid is the best supporting actor.
 This often-underrated ingredient helps to stabilize vitamin C while also increasing its photoprotection factor – helping to minimize sun damage.
 Together, they’re a powerhouse anti-aging duo.